 The weather gods had other ideas.

 Mr Stinky had no chance of pushing Tin Tin and a thirsty crew in for a beer we now had a constant 35 knots with 45 and 55knot winds making me think more deeply of razor sharp rocks and that lee shore.
 No choice but to Hove To and wait this nasty little blow out.
 We drifted back 10 nm.
-I thought couple of hours and we may get in by the morning.
+I initially thought just couple of hours and we may get Tin Tin in by the morning.

 After a sleepless night of big water, heavy seas high winds and bloody big black sea wolves hunting in packs (cargo Ships), we found the sunrise.